dnguyen179/scRNA_Inferelator_Aug2017/README.md

 # scRNA_Inferelator_Aug2017
-This repository contains source code for project "Transcriptional regulatory network inferrence from single-cell RNA measurements of embryonic stem cells
+This repository contains source code for project "Transcriptional regulatory network inferrence from single-cell RNA measurements of embryonic stem cells"

 It includes:
 1. Plot genes vs percent of zeros